Introduction

 Ultrasonic scalers use high-frequency vibrations and water irrigation to remove deposits more efficiently than manual instruments.
 They reduce the physical pressure needed during cleaning procedures, making treatments more comfortable for patients.
 The vibrations create microscopic bubbles that help disrupt bacterial biofilms whilst the water spray cools and flushes the treatment area continuously.

-Are digital X-rays safer than traditional film radiography?
+How does radiation exposure from digital X-rays compare with traditional film radiography?

-Digital radiography typically requires 60-90% less radiation exposure compared to conventional film X-rays whilst providing superior image quality.
+Digital radiography typically requires 60-90% less radiation exposure compared to conventional film X-rays, although exact reductions vary by system and technique.
 Results are available immediately, eliminating chemical processing delays.
-Digital images can be enhanced and manipulated for better diagnostic accuracy, and they're easily stored and shared electronically when needed.
+Digital images can be enhanced and manipulated to support diagnosis, and they're easily stored and shared electronically when needed.

 What is air polishing and how does it benefit patients?